-Injection Molding Design Guide
+Injection Molding Process Review

 Injection molding (British English: moulding) is a manufacturing process for producing parts from both thermoplastic and thermosetting plastic materials.
 Material is fed into a heated barrel, mixed, and forced into a mold cavity where it cools and hardens to the configuration of the mold cavity.
 After a product is designed, usually by an industrial, mechanical designer or an engineer, molds are made by a mold maker (or toolmaker) from metal, usually either or aluminum, and precision-machined to form the features of the desired part.
 Injection molding is widely used for manufacturing a variety of parts, from the smallest component to entire body panels of cars.

 - Utilizes a ram or screw-type plunger to force molten plastic material into a mold cavity

 - Produces a solid or open-ended shape which has conformed to the contour of the mold

 - Produces a parting line, sprue, and gate marks